 Circle Time

-During Circle Time, children engage with each other to strengthen both their social and intellectual connections.
-It’s an interactive time to build friendships and communication skills.
+During Circle time, kids interact with each other to build strong social and cognitive connections.
+This is a time to build friendships and communication skills through interactive group sessions.

 -